EutechCybernetic/lucy-pro-documentation/uicompose.md

 2. Any actions in a [linked model](linkuimodel)
 3. Any custom data sources that have been made available in the system.

 Custom Data Sources are published by iviva applications and can be added to the bundle.
-Click the code/Include a custom data source link to select a custom data source and add it.
+Click the `Include a custom data source` link to select a custom data source and add it.
 Custom data sources are useful to provide access to data that cannot otherwise be extracted using the datasource designer or model actions.

 You can expand each data source to see its fields.
 The fields can be dragged into the design surface to bind them to ui elements.

-See [databinding](databinding) for more information on how to bind datasource fields to ui elements.
+See [Binding Data](uis.rst#databinding) for more information on how to bind datasource fields to ui elements.

 {% hint type="note" %}
     Some datasources that represent model actions may not show any fields when expanding the source.
 You can still bind data to the fields using [iviva Expression](ice) syntax but interactive binding by drag and drop of those sources may not be possible.
-See [manualbinding](manualbinding) for information on how to do this. {% endhint %}
+See [Manually binding data](uis.rst#manualbinding) for information on how to do this. {% endhint %}

 <a name='designsurface'></a>